Embed This Data

 - FDI Inflow:

-Iraq has become increasingly unstable since 2013 due to the rise of the Islamic State in Iraq and Syria (ISIS), which is estimated to control one-third of the country.
+Iraq has become increasingly unstable since 2013 due to the rise of the Islamic State (formerly known as the Islamic State in Iraq and Syria, or ISIS) and declining world oil prices.
 Prime Minister Nuri al-Maliki’s party won the largest number of seats in the April 2014 parliamentary elections, but he alienated Sunni Arabs and Kurds with a heavy-handed sectarian agenda.
 He stepped down in August 2014 and was succeeded by Haider al-Abadi.
 The oil industry provides more than 90 percent of government revenue.
-ISIS imposes a high cost on the economy, and the central government is corrupt and ineffective.
-Increasing insecurity and financial instability have diminished the prospects for an improving economy and for attracting foreign investment.
+The war against the Islamic State imposes a high cost on the economy, and the central government is corrupt and ineffective.

 Individual and corporate income tax rates are capped at 15 percent.
 Tax revenue as a percentage of GDP is negligible due to high levels of evasion and lax enforcement.
 Public spending is estimated to equal more than half of total domestic output, and the budget records surpluses only because of oil revenue, which funds more than 90 percent of government expenses.
-Public debt equals 37 percent of GDP.
+Public debt is equivalent to 66.1 percent of GDP.

-The application of existing regulations has been inconsistent and non-transparent.
+The application of existing regulations has been inconsistent and nontransparent.
 In the absence of a well-functioning labor market, informal labor activity persists in many sectors.
-Faced with lower oil revenues and instability caused by ISIS, the government has been unable to pursue reforms to rationalize state-owned enterprises and reduce subsidies for basic goods and services.
+The government has struggled to comply with 2016 IMF requirements that it make politically difficult reductions in fuel and food subsidies even as it faces lower revenues from oil and instability caused by ISIS.